HaomingChen1998/Portfolio-Project/Statistics/README.md

 - Dimentionality Reduction (Feature Elimination/Extration): Principal Component Analysis(PCA)

 # Reinforcement Learning: agent learning in interactive environment based on rewards and penalities.
-- Giving reward to the computer, and letting it know this is something good that you should keep doing.
+- Giving reward to the computer, and letting it know what's something good that it should keep doing, and what's something bad, that it should stop doing.

 # Determining which model to use:
 1. Classification Problem: (Logistic regression, Support Vector Machines (SVM), Random Forest, Decision Tree, k-Nearest Neighbors/KNN):